Protik111/marshmallow-agency-server/README.md

 # Marshmallow Agency

 It is an agency website, which serves some services like **Saving Strategy, Design And Development, Integrated Marketing, Digital Strategy** etc.
 In this website, two types of people can log in or sign up here.
 One is admin and another is user.
-One cannot go the dashboard page without login. after login user/admin can see his/her dashboard.
+One cannot go the dashboard page without login.
+After login user/admin can see his/her dashboard.
 All the facilities of this web application are listed here:

 - User can sign up/login with email and password and google sign in alternatively.
 - User can see his/her dashboard on a bar chart after login.
 - User can make a order.
-- User can post a review
+- User can post a review.
 - User can see his/her all orders and can delete also.
-- User can submit a review about a service, which are shown in the homepage randomly.
+- User can submit a review about a service, which are shown on the homepage.
 - User can see his/her all review and can delete also.
 - User can see some work's demo by marshmallow agency in auto slider on homepage.